“When you say ‘Black is beautiful’ you are saying, ‘Man you are okay as you are, begin to look upon yourself as a human being'”-Steven Biko

 Fairness and films:

 Look at the actresses of Bollywood.
 They are mostly fair skinned (If not all).
 Dusky skinned or wheatish skinned actresses are ridiculed and often they are offered negative roles.
-Also, due to the constant pressure to “look good”, they resort to fairness treatments like melanin therapy to improve change their skin colour.
-It’s more like a mentality where the colour black is associated with evil whereas fair, white things are associated with virtue, goodness and beauty.
-Take the long list of bollywood songs like “dhoop me nikla na karo roop ki rani, gora rang kala na padh jaye”, “gore rang pe na itna ghuman kar” “chitiya kalaiya ve” in all these songs fair skin is praised and is portrayed as a really valued and desired trait.
-Black is only desired when it is the colour of hair or eyes.
-The hypocrisy becomes most apparent when we worship dark skinned Hindu God Krishna, or Goddess Kali matha, but prefer a fair skinned girl as the bride for our sons and give our daughters many home-made tips to get fairer skin.
-Even in a Bollywood song the lyrics says “Yashomati maiya se bole nanda lala, Radha kyu gori mai kyu kaala?”, which shows even lord Krishna is not happy with his dark skin and hence desires a fair skin like Radha.
+Also, due to the constant pressure to “look good”, they resort to fairness treatments like melanin therapy to improve change their skin color.
+It’s more like a mentality where the color black is associated with evil whereas fair, white things are associated with virtue, goodness, and beauty.
+Take the long list of Bollywood songs like “dhoop me nikla na karo roop ki rani, gora rang kala na padh jaye”, “gore rang pe na itna ghuman kar” “chitiya kalaiya ve” in all these songs fair skin is praised and is portrayed as a really valued and desired trait.
+Black is only desired when it is the color of hair or eyes.
+The hypocrisy becomes most apparent when we worship dark-skinned Hindu God Krishna, or Goddess Kali matha, but prefer a fair skinned girl as the bride for our sons and give our daughters many home-made tips to get fairer skin.
+Even in a Bollywood song, the lyrics says “Yashomati maiya se bole nanda lala, Radha kyu gori mai kyu kaala?”, which shows even Lord Krishna is not happy with his dark skin and hence desires a fair skin like Radha.
 Unknowingly and unintentionally we hurt all of them who are beautiful in their own ways or who may have a healthy skin on the basis of our deeply rooted stereotypical notion.
 There is a song “Hum kale hai to kya hua dilwale hai”, which means although I am dark-skinned I have a fair heart.
 In all these songs, darkness is reflected as something disliked and unexpected by the society.

 Stigma and dark skin